apollographql/apollo-ios/docs/source/api/Apollo/classes/HTTPNetworkTransport.md

 >   - useGETForQueries: If query operation should be sent using GET instead of POST.
 Defaults to false.
 >   - enableAutoPersistedQueries: Whether to send persistedQuery extension.
 QueryDocument will be absent at 1st request, retry with QueryDocument if server respond PersistedQueryNotFound or PersistedQueryNotSupport.
 Defaults to false.
 >   - useGETForPersistedQueryRetry: Whether to retry persistedQuery request with HttpGetMethod.
 Defaults to false.
->   - delegate: [Optional] A delegate which can conform to any or all of `HTTPNetworkTransportPreflightDelegate`, `HTTPNetworkTransportTaskCompletedDelegate`, and `HTTPNetworkTransportRetryDelegate`.
-Defaults to nil.

 #### Parameters